murufeng/FUIR/README.md

 ### News
-*2022-5-17* Update the State-of-the-Art models, such as NAFNet, Restormer, MPRNet, MAXIM, VRT.
+ * *2022-5-17* Update the State-of-the-Art models, such as NAFNet, Restormer, MPRNet, HINet, MIMO-UNet